contact me: ///twitter: @MundairRaman///Instagram: @ramanmundair + @rmundair///

-Raman Mundair is an Indian born, writer, artist, activist, filmmaker and playwright.
-She identifies as a disabled, Queer, British Asian intersectional feminist and is based in Shetland and Glasgow.
+Raman Mundair is an Indian born, director, writer, artist, activist, filmmaker and playwright.
+She is not neuro-typical and identifies as disabled, Queer and a British Asian intersectional feminist.
+She is based in Shetland and Glasgow.
 She is the award winning author of Lovers, Liars, Conjurers and Thieves, A Choreographer’s Cartography, The Algebra of Freedom (a play) and is the editor of Incoming: Some Shetland Voices.

 Her work is socially and politically observant, bold, mischievous, cutting edge and potent with poetic imagery and integrity.
 Her writing plays with the intersections of race, gender, sexuality and class and challenges notions of British and colonial histories and identities.
 Raman's work focuses on the experiences, knowledges and life-worlds of people of colour and reframes their experience from a fresh, new perspective.
 She has published poetry, fiction, drama and non-fiction and has performed and exhibited her artwork around the world from Aberdeen to Zimbabwe.
 She presents the Intersectional Voices (IV) podcast.

 Raman has been a judge on several awards panels for the Scottish Book Trust.
 She is a member of Scottish PEN.
 She is care-experienced and has been a member of Scottish Children's Panel.
 She is part of the Herbal Unity Collective that works with people in the immigration system in Glasgow.

 A Choreographer's Cartography (Peepal Tree Press, ISBN 1 84523 051 5) - collection of poems